-As with the guidance issued by the Ministry of Justice under the BA 2010 (UK Guidance), the IOM Guidance issued by the Department of Home Affairs does not define "adequate" procedures - it is for the courts to decide whether the procedures were adequate taking into account the particular facts and circumstances of the case.
-However, both suggest organisations should adopt a proportionate and risk-based approach.
+The guidance issued by the Ministry of Justice under the BA 2010 (UK Guidance), does not define "adequate" procedures - it is for the courts to decide whether the procedures were adequate taking into account the particular facts and circumstances of the case.
+However, organisations should adopt a proportionate and risk-based approach.
 Vannin Capital through its board of directors have considered the Bribery Acts and the guidance provided and their impact on the business of Vannin Capital.
-They have agreed to take a risk based approach and consequently have agreed to adopt and instill the six principles stated in both the BA 2010 and the BA 2013 into our business.
+They have agreed to take a risk based approach and consequently have agreed to adopt and instil the six principles stated in the BA 2010 into our business.

 The Bribery Acts apply to all individuals working for Vannin Capital at all levels within the organisation, including senior managers, officers, directors, employees (whether permanent, fixed-term or temporary), consultants, contractors as well as agents, business partners or any other person associated with Vannin Capital.

-As with the UK Guidance, the IOM Guidance considers anti-bribery policies and procedures should be informed by six principles, however, they are not prescriptive.
+The UK Guidance considers anti-bribery policies and procedures should be informed by six principles, however, they are not prescriptive.
 They are intended to be flexible and outcome focused and applied in the circumstances of the particular organisation.
 Vannin Capital has adopted all six principles across its business: